deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/misc/customlayers/CustomLayerExampleReadme.md

 pass, backpropagation, etc. It is created from the org.deeplearning4j.nn.conf.layers.Layer.instantiate(...) method.

+You'll note that in Deeplearning4j there are two DenseLayer clases, two GravesLSTM classes,
+etc: the reason is because one is for the configuration, one is for the implementation.

-An example of these are CustomLayerConfig and CustomLayer.
-Both of these classes have extensive comments regarding the methods and implementation.
+An example of these are CustomLayer (configuration) and CustomLayerImpl.
+Both of these classes have extensive comments regarding the methods, etc.

 ## Testing Your Custom Layer